crewlinker/gqlgen-appsync/README.md

 ## Usage

 Since it is a plugin you'll need to run gqlgen with your own entrypoints.
-This process is futher documented over here: https://gqlgen.com/reference/plugins/
+This process is documented more in-depth over here: https://gqlgen.com/reference/plugins/

 For this plugin, your entrypoint will look something like the code below.
 It MUST output in the same directory and package as the "exec" base plugin of gqlgen.
-It is because this plugin uses private methods that base gqlgen generates.
+This is because the plugin uses private methods that base gqlgen generates.

 ```Go